Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 ![Image](https://support.switch-bot.com/hc/article_attachments/25999686790167)

-3.

-If you still cannot see this function in your SwitchBot Lock device settings, we would ask that you submit feedback via our app regarding your issue.

-Please note: this function is only available for SwitchBot Lock (EU).

 ---
 ### How to Add SwitchBot Lock and Lock Pro with the Apple Home App Using SwitchBot Hub 2 / Hub Mini Matter Enabled